-The project will take measures to create awareness among Island councils, community workers, communities at large including among vulnerable on protocols to adhere to during community interactions such as practicing proper hygiene, masking and other safety precautions including social distancing measures.
-The project will also take precautions in anticipating and avoiding adverse impacts on the health and safety of communities, including keeping beneficiaries updated on specific protocols for cash-out and minimizing risks of in-person interactions planned during the project implementation; engaging with community for project work in person only if any other alternatives are not available; ensuring that the project related work strictly adhere to the guidelines issued on COVID-19 by the Government and the WHO; and mandating hand hygiene and personal protective equipment (PPE) such as facemasks etc. thus ensuing OHS protections in accordance with General EHSGs even during community engagement to protect against contamination from COVID-19.
+Since most of the application, beneficiary enrollment and benefit payments are expected to come through the online platform (Job Center), the risks of exposure to COVID-19 contagion for the beneficiaries who use digital services is expected to be minimal.
+Since the case managers and careers counsellors including with educational institutions and employers may physically interact with beneficiaries, interactions would increase the risk of exposure to the virus for these workers and also pose a similar risk for the communities, especially the vulnerable groups.
+The project will take precautions in anticipating and avoiding adverse impacts on the health and safety of communities, including keeping beneficiaries updated on specific protocols for cash-out and minimizing risks of in-person interactions planned during the project implementation; engaging with community for project work in person only if any other alternatives are not available; ensuring that the project related work strictly adhere to the guidelines issued on COVID-19 by the Government and the WHO; and mandating hand hygiene and personal protective equipment (PPE) such as facemasks etc. thus ensuing OHS protections in accordance with General EHSGs even during community engagement to protect against contamination from COVID-19.